iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

 The configuration section for a genotype browser follows the general INI format.
 Its name must be ``genotypeBrowser`` - this will indicate that it is a genotype browser configuration section.
-This configuration section must properly describe a genotype browser used by one study.
+This configuration section must properly describe the genotype browser for the study.
 This is an optional section.

 [genotypeBrowser]